informalsystems/interchain/security/rate-limiter.md

 TODO: How it works in a few words

+Text from the doc that could be used here:

 A period only starts when the Flow is updated via receiving or sending a packet, and not right after the period ends.
 This means that if no calls happen after a period expires, the next period will begin at the time of the next call and be valid for the specified duration for the quota.
 This is a design decision to avoid the period calculations and thus reduce gas consumption.

-The channel value is reset when the duration expires or if it has not been set.
-This is important: once set and while the duration does not expire, the channel value does not change.

 ### Data structures